nzakas/understandinges6/manuscript/13-Modules.md

-# Modules
+# Encapsulating Code With Modules

 One of the most error-prone and confusing aspects of JavaScript has long been the "shared everything" approach to loading code.
 Whereas other languages have concepts such as packages, JavaScript lagged behind, and everything defined in every file shared the same global scope.
 As web applications became more complex and the amount of JavaScript used grew, the "shared everything" approach began to show problems with naming collisions, security concerns, and more.
 One of the goals of ECMAScript 6 was to solve this problem and bring some order into JavaScript applications.
 That's where modules come in.

 ## What are Modules?

-*Modules* are JavaScript files that are loaded in a special mode (as opposed to *scripts*, which are loaded in the original way JavaScript worked).
-At the time of my writing, neither browsers nor Node.js have a way to natively load ECMAScript 6 modules, but both have indicated that there will need to be some sort of opt-in to do so.
-The reason this opt-in is necessary is because module files have very different semantics than non-module files:
+*Modules* are JavaScript files that are loaded in a different mode (as opposed to *scripts*, which are loaded in the original way JavaScript worked).
+The reason this different mode is necessary is because module files have very different semantics than script files:

 1. Module code automatically runs in strict mode and there's no way to opt-out of strict mode.
 1. Variables created in the top level of a module are not automatically added to the shared global scope.
 They exist only within the top-level scope of the module.
 1. The value of `this` in the top level of a module is `undefined`.
 1. Modules do not allow HTML-style comments within the code (a leftover feature from the early browser days).
 1. Modules must export anything that should be available to code outside of the module.
+1. Modules may import bindings from other modules.

 These differences may seem small at first glance, however, they represent a significant change in how JavaScript code is loaded and evaluated.

-Module JavaScript files are created just like any other JavaScript file: in a text editor and typically with the `.js` extension.
-The only difference during development is that you use some different syntax.
+The real power of modules is the ability to export and importing only those bindings that are required, rather than everything in a file.
+A good understanding of exporting and importing is fundamental to understanding how modules differ from scripts.

 ## Basic Exporting and Importing

-The `export` keyword is used to expose parts of published code to other modules.
+The new `export` keyword is used to expose parts of published code to other modules.
 In the simplest case, you can place `export` in front of any variable, function, or class declaration to export it from the module.
 For example:

 ```js
 // export data